Profile-GmbH/Maintainability-Index-For-Omnis/README.md

 ~~~~
 * <=,>=,<> count as one token.
 * Commands like "Break to end of loop" that are not included in the switch statement of $mainHalstead are counted as one token.

+## Support
+We are available for support to implement this in Your development-workflow.
+Just drop me a line.